dkarthe/webjeda-blog/_posts/2016-01-30-how-to-fetch-first-image-from-jekyll-post.md

 ---
 title: Grab Images from Jekyll Post
-desc: Featured images in WordPress is something I always wanted for my Jekyll blog as well.
+desc: Featured images in WordPress is something I always wanted for my Jekyll blog.
 I liked how images to show up on the index page automatically.
 But I had no idea how to fetch images from Jekyll posts.
-Now my blog index uses this method through which the images are grabbed automatically from Jekyll posts.
+Jekyll post images can be fetched using this tutorial.
-keywords: fetch images from Jekyll post, grab images from Jekyll post, get images from post Jekyll
+keywords: fetch images from Jekyll post, grab images from Jekyll post, get images from post Jekyll, jekyll post images
 author: sharathdt
 tags: Jekyll
 ---